haneefmubarak/libgit2/README.md

 License
 ==================================
 libgit2 is under GPL2 **with linking exemption**.
-This means you can link to the library with any program, commercial, open source or other.
+This means you can can link to and use the library from any program, commercial, open source or other.
 However, you cannot modify libgit2 and distribute it without supplying the source.